Women Artists

 Marie Denise Villers, Marie Joséphine Charlotte du Val d'Ognes, 1801, Metropolitan Museum of Art

-Marie Denise Villers, Marie Joséphine Charlotte du Val d’Ognes, 1801, The Metropolitan Museum of Art, New York, NY, USA.
+Marie Denise Villers, Marie Joséphine Charlotte du Val d’Ognes, 1801, Metropolitan Museum of Art, New York City, NY, USA.

 P.S.
 You can admire this beautiful work on the cover of DailyArt’s Women Artists Notebook!

-Based on surviving, positively identified works by Charpentier, she is considered one of the finest portrait painters of her era.
+Based on surviving, positively identified works by Constance Marie Charpentier, she is considered one of the finest portrait painters of her era.
 But she was also specialized in genre scenes.

 Constance Marie Charpentier, Portrait of baronesse Dubois, circa 1800, Metropolitan Museum of Art, New York

-In 1798, her pendant paintings Widow of a Day and Widow of a Year earned a Prix d’encouragement, a commission for a painting to be purchased by the state for 1,500 francs.
-From 1795 to 1819, she exhibited approximately 30 paintings at various Salons, winning a gold medal in 1814 at the Paris Salon and a silver medal in 1821 at the Salon at Douai.
-She was a star!
+In 1798, her pendant paintings, Widow of a Day and Widow of a Year, earned her a Prix d’encouragement, a commission for a painting to be purchased by the state for 1,500 francs.
+From 1795 to 1819, she exhibited approximately 30 paintings at various Salons, winning a gold medal in 1814 at the Paris Salon and a silver medal in 1821 at the Salon in Douai.
+She was truly a star.

 Constance-Marie Charpentier, Portrait of Georges Danton, Musée Carnavalet, 1792